vinnielo/SQL-Employee-Management/README.md

 ## Contributing

 install and run the dependancies.
-Schema and seeds are included and are fully editable
+Schema and seeds are included and are fully editable.
+Make sure to require console.table to view the full tables onthe page.

 ## Credits